fed/react-rating/README.md

 * Built to be accessible and keyboard-navigable.
 * [Pixel perfect replication](https://i.imgur.com/NmoNOLx.png) of the design provided.
-* Tested on Chrome, Firefox, Safari Internet Explorer 11 and Edge.
+* Tested on Chrome, Firefox, Safari, Internet Explorer 11 and Edge.

 ## Running the project